AlessioMinerva/TerraformAKS/README.md

 | <a name="output_cluster_config"></a> [cluster\_config](#output\_cluster\_config) | The raw Kubernetes config to access the AKS cluster.
 Marked as sensitive to avoid being displayed in CLI output |
 | <a name="output_resource_group_name"></a> [resource\_group\_name](#output\_resource\_group\_name) | The name of the created Azure Resource Group |
 <!-- END_TF_DOCS -->

+## 📦 Terraform Pipelines

+### 🔐 Prerequisites
+* GitHub Application with relevat role
+* GitHub Actions Secret in the repo

+### Plan

+This GitHub Actions workflow automatically runs terraform plan on pull requests targeting the dev, stage, or prod branches, or when manually triggered via the Actions tab.
+It performs a full Terraform initialization using environment-specific remote backend configurations, validates and formats the Terraform code, and generates a detailed execution plan.
+The resulting plan is saved as an artifact, summarized in the GitHub Actions step summary, and posted as a comment on the pull request.
+This allows teams to review infrastructure changes before approval or merge.
+The workflow uses OIDC-based Azure authentication and requires specific permissions, including the ability to write PR comments.

+### Apply

+This workflow is triggered on a push event, which typically occurs when a pull request is approved and merged.
+Like the plan workflow, it dynamically detects the current branch—this time using the branch where the merge occurred—and applies the corresponding Terraform changes using the appropriate state and variable files.

+### Destroy

+This pipeline can only be triggered manually using the workflow_dispatch event.
+The user must provide the target branch as an input, which will be used similarly to how it's handled in the Apply pipeline.
+For safety, an additional confirmation input is required, if this is not provided correctly, the destroy job will be skipped to prevent accidental deletions.